Uses of Magnesium

 • Magnesium ions are essential for all living creatures.
 Therefore, magnesium salts are added to foods and fertilizers.

-• Magnesium can be used as a reducing agent- producing uranium from its salt.
+• Magnesium can be used as a reducing agent, such as producing uranium from its salt.

-• As magnesium produces a bright, white light when it burns, it is ideal for use in flash photography, flares and firework sparklers.
+• As magnesium produces a bright, white light when it burns.
+This makes it ideal for use in flash photography, flares and firework sparklers.

 Related Topics